 - Repeat the process of creating a MQTT Server but instead point it to the Ignition Primary Backup MQTT Server.
-These are the parameters to use: - Name: primary-backup o Finally, make sure to set up the same MQTT Transmission configuration in the Ignition Edge 2 instance.
+These are the parameters to use:

+- O Name: primary-backup

 - URL: tcp://primary-backup:1883

-Change 'primary-backup' in the URL to reflect the network address of the Ignition Primary Backup server.
+- Change 'primary-backup' in the URL to reflect the network address of the Ignition Primary Backup server.

 - Server Type: MQTT Distributor

 - Server Set: Default

-- Username: admin
+- O Username: admin

-- Password: changeme
+- o Password: changeme

 - When complete, verify both MQTT Servers appear in the list as shown below.